Apply to the School

 To receive priority consideration for collegiate level merit-based awards, applications must be submitted and complete, with all required supporting documentation, by Dec.
 1. Applicants meeting the priority deadline will be automatically considered for a range of School of Public Health scholarships.
 Applications submitted/complete after Dec.
 1 will be given scholarship consideration based on availability of funds.

-MHA*, MPH, MS, PhD and PubH Core Concept Application Process
+MHA, MPH, MS and PhD Application Process

 The online application process is through SOPHAS, the centralized Schools of Public Health Application Service.